Freedom of movement

 No definition of “the public interest” or “public order” is provided in the Regulations, making it difficult to determine how those factors may be adjudged in designating an accommodation centre.

 IPAS may reallocate a room if it is left unused for any period of time without letting the centre manager know in advance, or if a resident is consistently absent from the centre.
-In practice, an absence occurring over three consecutive nights leads to a warning letter from centre management that the applicant may lose their accommodation.
-In the current housing crisis and with the continuing lack of capacity in Direct Provision (see Types of Accommodation), this would place applicants at immediate risk of homelessness.
+An absence occurring over three consecutive nights should lead to a warning letter from centre management that the applicant may lose their accommodation.
+In the current accommodation crisis and with the continuing lack of capacity in Direct Provision (see Types of Accommodation), this places applicants at an immediate risk of homelessness.
+In practice, applicant’s beds are often re-assigned without their knowledge following a period of absences from their designated accommodation.
+The Irish Refugee Council is aware of numerous cases whereby applicants have returned to their accommodation to find their bed re-assigned following a period of unexplained absence.
+This occurs in circumstances whereby no warning letter was provided to the applicant in advance of the accommodation being re-assigned.
+In such cases, applicants often find themselves street homeless until such time as a further offer of accommodation is made by IPAS.[17]

 In August 2021, the House Rules were revised in light of the introduction of the Reception Conditions Regulations.[20]
 The Regulations specifically define House Rules as “rules made by the Minister under Regulation 25”.
 Regulation 25 empowers the Minister to make rules to be complied with by persons who are being accommodated in an accommodation centre or reception centre.
 Such rules may relate to the operation of the centre and the conduct of residents.
 Regulation 25(4) further states that the Minister shall make the house rules accessible in a variety of languages on the website of IPAS.